Startup Pitch Decks

 Investors see hundreds of pitches every year, but less than 9% of these hopeful entrepreneurs will go on to get investment.
 Even if your slot is 20 minutes long, if the investor isn’t interested you’ll be out the door much quicker than that.
 It’s up to you to get their attention and keep it.
-Choosing your startup pitch content wisely will go some way to helping you achieve this.
+Choosing your startup pitch content wisely will go some way to helping you achieve this, to see example startup pitch decks from Twine creatives, you’ll find them here

 So, now we’ve got the basics covered, what content should you include in your pitch?